Arturodjs/Origami-take-home-assigment/README.md

 # Origami Take-Home Tests

-Automated end-to-end tests for the Origami application login functionality using Playwright and TypeScript.
+Automated end-to-end tests for the Origami assignment using Playwright and TypeScript.

 ## Project Overview